kencochrane/kencochrane.github.com-old/content/running_docker_on_digital_ocean.rst

    :align: center
    :class: img-polaroid

 After about 60 seconds you should have a cloudlet created with an IP address.
-Now pick the Distro you picked below and follow the rest of the directions.
+Now pick the distribution you picked below and follow the rest of the directions.

 Ubuntu 12.04 64bit Server
 -------------------------